dlai0001/la-sails-meetup-game/README.md

         $> bower install

-2. To handle the physics, let's install `box2d`, a popular 2d physics engine.
+2. To handle the physics, we'll be using Box2D for Node.
+This is a 2d physics engine that will handle collisions between moving bodies.

         $> npm install box2d

-3. Create a service `/api/services/CharacterPhysicsService.js`
+3. Create a service `/api/services/PhysicsService.js` file, where we'll be writing various methods to handle registering our objects (monsters), and calling a periodic task to compute the next position of all the objects in our virtual world.